mosabami/enterprise-scale-aks-levelup/steps/deployment/Deploy-workload.md

-   Deploy the server pod
+   Deploy the server pod and service

    ```
    kubectl apply -f server-deployment.yaml
+   kubectl apply -f server-service.yaml
    ```

-   Now that the server has been deployed you can head back to the website and try entering some values between 1 and 39.
+   Now that the server has been deployed you can head back to the website and try entering some values between 1 and 40.
 You will have to refresh the page after you hit enter to see the calculated values.

 ### Add TLS